Service Charges – Leaseholders

 I am on Universal Credit; will I have to re-apply and will this mean weeks of delays in my charges being paid and accumulating arrears?

-You will not have to complete a brand-new claim with the Department for Work and Pensions.
-Once we write to let you know of the new Universal Credit will prompt you in your journal after 1 April 2024 so that you can advise them of your new service charge.
-This is the only time you need to respond about the new charge.
+You don’t need to complete a brand-new claim with the Department for Work and Pensions.
+Once we write to inform you of the new rent, Universal Credit will prompt you in your journal via the Universal Credit Portal after Monday 7 April.
+You can press the prompt on the journal then tell them of your new rent and service charge – this is the only time you need to respond about the new rent.

 What if I claim Housing Benefit?